 Frequently Asked Questions

-Allergy symptoms vary depending on the trigger but may include sneezing, nasal congestion, itchy or watery eyes, skin rashes, hives, coughing, wheezing and shortness of breath.
-Some food allergies can cause swelling of the lips or throat, digestive issues or severe reactions like anaphylaxis.
+Symptoms may include sneezing, nasal congestion, itchy or watery eyes, skin rashes, hives, coughing, wheezing, or shortness of breath.
+Food allergies can cause swelling, digestive issues, or severe reactions like anaphylaxis.

 While avoiding triggers is important, there are several treatment options available.
 These include medications like antihistamines, decongestants and corticosteroids, as well as immunotherapy (allergy shots or sublingual therapy), which can help reduce sensitivity to allergens over time.